iliapopov17/BI-Workshop-Projects/Project_07/README.md

 3. DNA Repair and Post-Translational Modification: Crucial for maintaining genome stability.
 4. Antibiotic Biosynthesis and Drug Resistance: Reflecting the strain’s interactions with its environment.
 5. Metabolism: Genes related to nutrient utilization and energy production.

-_Table 2.
-Examples of several protein coding genes acquired by the Tannerella forsythia 92A2 strain._

 |Product|Protein_id|Protein_group|
 |-------|----------|-------------|